susanev/uw-stars-cse/142/weeks/week5/lecture-notes.md

 ```

 #### Sentinel values
-* A value that singals the end of user input
+* A value that signals the end of user input
 * __sentinel loop__: A loop that repeats until a sentinel value is seen

 ##### Example